brucefan1983/GPUMD/doc/gpumd/output_files/mvac_out.rst

 ``mvac.out``
 ============

-This file contains the data of mass-weighted velocity autocorrelation (:term:`VAC`).
+This file contains the normalized mass-weighted velocity autocorrelation (:term:`VAC`).
 The file is generated when invoking the :ref:`compute_dos keyword <kw_compute_dos>`.

 File format